 Step 5: After a thorough self-assessment, map out your goals, identifying short-term milestones along the way, and give yourself reasonable timelines.

-IQI has a #RediscoverYourPurpose campaign to revive your endless possibilities with IQI.
+IQI has a #FlyHighinJuly campaign with endless possibilities at IQI.

 What are you waiting for?
 Grab the opportunity TODAY!